vnet1

 ExpressRoute Azure

 Using Azure ExpressRoute, you can extend on-premises networks into Microsoft’s cloud infrastructure over a private connection.
 This networking service allows you to connect your on-premises networks to Azure.
-You can connect your on-premises network with Azure using an IP VPN network with Layer 3 connectivity, which will enable you to connect Azure to your own WAN or data center on-premises.
+You can connect your on-premises network with Azure using an IP VPN network with Layer 3 connectivity, enabling you to connect Azure to your own WAN or data center on-premises.

 There is no internet traffic with Azure ExpressRoute since the connection is private.
 Compared to public networks, ExpressRoute connections are faster, more reliable, more available, and more secure.